SilverBullet-Technologies/silvergram/README.md

 ## Quick Start

-Here's a simple example of how to use Silvergram to create a basic bot:
+Here's a simple [quick start example](https://github.com/SilverBullet-Technologies/silvergram/blob/main/examples/quick_start.py) of how to use Silvergram to create a basic bot:

 ```python
 from silvergram import Bot